AdobeDocs/alloy-docs/reference/firing-manual-id-syncs.md

 # Firing Manual ID Syncs

 The SDK can synchronize IDs with other applications using a feature called ID syncs.
-This happens automatically and is configured from within Adobe's tools.
+This can happen automatically and is configured from within Adobe's tools.
+An ID sync creates a link between the ID adobe uses and another system so data can be exchanged between the two systems.
 Sometimes, it may be useful to fire your own customized ID sync URLs manually in addition to those that come from the server.

 ```js
 alloy("syncIdsByUrl", {